 Keeping ticks away is extremely important to human health and comfort.
 A Deer Tick does not need to be in contact with a human very long to transmit Lyme Disease, so even a small bite can result in transmission – and humans do not always realize they’ve been bitten.

-Ticks are most commonly found on mice, rats, bats, squirrels, deer, & migratory birds, thus are found everywhere in the world.
-Lyme Disease has also been reported worldwide in over 80 countries, including every state in the U.S. & across North & South America, Japan, China, Russia, Europe, Africa, India, and Australia.
+Ticks are most commonly found on mice, rats, bats, squirrels, deer, and migratory birds, thus are found everywhere in the world.
+Lyme Disease has also been reported worldwide in over 80 countries, including every state in the U.S. and across North and South America, Japan, China, Russia, Europe, Africa, India, and Australia.

 Over 14,000 cases of Lyme Disease are reported annually in the United States alone.
 Scientists estimate this number is much higher, with only about 1 in 10 being reported, since the infection is so frequently misdiagnosed as the flu.

-Ticks are most commonly found in wooded & grassy areas including lawns, fields, & trees, but because they travel from animal to animal, may be found anywhere.
+Ticks are most commonly found in wooded and grassy areas including lawns, fields, and trees, but because they travel from animal to animal, may be found anywhere.
 Be aware when walking your dog, venturing into the woods, or walking under branches.
-Be especially careful to check through hair & skin for ticks.
+Be especially careful to check through hair and skin for ticks.